pwnwriter/wood/content/blog/installing_nixos_on_hetzner_vps.md

 }
 ```

-### Install the os
+## Install the os

-Now, we'll have to run our flake to install nix on the vps.
+Now, we'll have to run our flake to install nixos on the vps.

 ```bash
  nix run github:nix-community/nixos-anywhere -- --flake .#wolf root@<server-ip>